 For more information on the League's research and surveying, please contact one of the staff members listed below.

-Chris Nida - Water/wastewater rates, tax rates/budget adjustment, municipal salaries, fringe benefits, COLA and merit pay, solid waste, general research inquiries
+Chris Nida - Revenue Forecasting Memo, water/wastewater rates, tax rates/budget adjustment, municipal salaries, fringe benefits, COLA and merit pay, solid waste, general research inquiries

 Links to external data about North Carolina municipal governments: